BakerJr1904/BakerJr1904.github.io/README.md

 ### Application Scanner
 It's actually done and being used on a website, I just need to customize it for a Flask App <br/>
 It actually takes a resume and compares it to a job description - to see how likely you will be interviewed.
-### Document Scanner
-This unique project takes a real document, and compaires it to another document to tell you if it is real or fake.<br/>
-Any document Driver's license, passport, identification... just about anything!!